samandalib/forkery/README.md

-# 🎨 Pistachio: Visual App Creation for Everyone
+# 🎨 Pistachio Vibe: Visual App Creation for Everyone

 > **Create web applications instantly with zero terminal knowledge - works in VS Code, Cursor, and all compatible editors**

-## 🎯 What is Pistachio?
+## 🎯 What is Pistachio Vibe?

-Pistachio transforms how you create and preview web applications by removing the technical barriers that prevent designers and visual coders from building amazing things.
+Pistachio Vibe transforms how you create and preview web applications by removing the technical barriers that prevent designers and visual coders from building amazing things.
 No more terminal commands, no more complex setup - just pure creativity.

 **Perfect for:**
 - 🎨 **Designers** who want to build without coding